Onaho-Pascal/Onaho-Pascal/README.md

 ![journal-cms_subjects_2021-11_elife-sciences-computational-and-systems-biology-illustration](https://github.com/Onaho-Pascal/Onaho-Pascal/assets/156159318/34e8b4da-51b5-425d-98c0-7b40f34ba4e2)

-# Hello, it's me, Pascal 👋

-I am a Pharmacist with a strong passion for Bioinformatics, Biotechnology, and AWS Cloud.
-As a versatile and focused individual, I am committed to continuously growing in these fields.
-On my journey to becoming a skilled cloud engineer and bioinformatician, I have completed several certification courses and worked on numerous entry-level mini-projects in both disciplines.
-I am eager to further develop my expertise in these domains, particularly at the intersection of cloud technologies and biotechnology, to drive innovation and solve complex biological challenges.

 # 🔭 I’m currently working on
 Mini Projects  Bioinformatics, Biotechnology, and Cloud engineering:
 * [Sickle Cell Research Project](https://github.com/Onaho-Pascal/Sickle-Cell-Research). 🩸🧬